DiannaMuradyan/ShapesDrawer/README.md

 - Commands must be **single-line**
 - Shape colors are currently fixed
 - Performance may degrade with a very large number of shapes
 - Connections cannot yet be removed dynamically
+- The coordinates should be > 10, so the shapes be bigger

 ---